Anni-Gao/acm/Readme.md

 ## Label

  - Graduate from NEFU
- - Major in SoftwareEngineering
+ - Major in Software Engineering
  - Used to be an ACMer
- - Used to be a product manager in a cyber security company
+ - Used to be a Product Manager in a cyber security company
  - Currently out of work

 ## Self-analysis